fermisda/condb2/docs/web_api.rst

-ConDB Web Access Python API
+ConDB2 Web Access Python API
 ===========================

-This document describes the Python API for remote access to the ConDB web server.
+This document describes the Python API for remote access to the ConDB2 web server.

-.. autoclass:: condb.ConDBClient
+.. autoclass:: condb2.ConDBClient
    :special-members:
    :members: